Our Bees & Garden

 One pound of honey is produced only after our industrious bees have visited over 1 million flowers.

-To learn these and many more fascinating facts, guests are invited to join our daily Bee Butler tours.
+To learn these and many more fascinating facts, guests are invited to join our daily Bee Butler tours from May-September.
 Please contact us at email@example.com for additional information or to confirm a bee tour reservation.

 BEE SURE TO TRY THE HONEY

 Producing our own honey has allowed our culinary team to creatively flex their gastronomic muscles.
-All year long in our newly renovated ARC restaurant, Executive Chef Karan Suri creates seasonal, mouth watering, honey infused dishes.
+All year long in ARC restaurant, our culinary team creates seasonal, mouth watering, honey infused dishes.

-In addition to using our rooftop honey in chocolate, pastries, salad dressings and signature cocktails, The Fairmont Waterfront serves a Fairmont ‘Stinger’ Honey Lager, brewed in partnership with local Whistler Brewing Company.
+In addition to using our rooftop honey in chocolate, pastries, salad dressings and signature cocktails, Fairmont Waterfront serves a Fairmont ‘Rooftop Buzz' Honey Kölsch (summer season only)brewed in partnership with local craft brewery Bridge Brewing Company.

-The Fairmont Waterfront has introduced mason bees to the hotel’s garden in an exciting partnership with Hives for Humanity.
+Fairmont Waterfront introduced mason bees to the hotel’s garden in an exciting partnership with Hives for Humanity in 2015.
 As part of their Pollinator Corridor Project, we engage with the community and help build-up local super pollinator bee populations by providing forage and habitat for them in Vancouver green spaces.

 What are super pollinators?
 They are tiny docile bees that don't produce honey.
 They live in harmony with our existing honeybees, and are essential for the garden (and the planet).